ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Cipher suite to use in the proof and for the encryption
   * Contact id of contact to be found
   * Client nonce - cryptographically random onetime use string
+  * find creation timestamp - this acts as a conflict resolver for a simultaneous "peer-location-find" request.
+The latest created "peer-location-find" request should win.
+If the timestamps are identical then the "peer-location-find" with the greater context ID wins (as ASCII value compared UTF8 written string).
+Any incoming find request which loses should be given a 409-conflict error and must be ignored entirely.
   * Find secret proof - i.e. hex(hmac(`<find-secret-from-remote-public-peer-file-section-B>`, "proof:" + `<client-nonce>` + ":" + expires))
   * Find proof expires
   * Context - the is the requester's part of the context ID.
 This identifier is combined with the remote peer's context to form the "requester" / "reply" context ID for MLS